NeRdTheNed/macrOS/README.md

 - better documentation / doxygen
 - detecting and optimising against future version ranges
 - testing on macOS pre-10.4 and ppc64
+- non-c language support
+- support for compiling on non-macOS platforms

 Issues and PRs are welcome.